jheddings/notes2notion/README.md

 Hyperlinks are not preserved, since they are not exported from Apple Notes.

 Attachments (other than pictures) are not uploaded.
-I've started exporting the metadata for attachments, but have not been able to reliably determine the folder on the filesystem.
+We can provide some metadata for attachments to help track them down, but the note does not contain enough information to add them in the export.

 Tables are converted to Notion databases, which may alter the appearance or structure for some types of tables.

 # Known Issues

-Please report any `yaml.parser.ParserError` errors.
-These are caused by unexpected characters in the note title or other metadata.

 The script is VERY slow.
 This is due to the way blocks are built using the [notion-py](https://github.com/jamalex/notion-py) client.
 Essentially, each "block" in the source note is reconstructed on the server one-by-one.
 I'm sure there are ways to improve this, I just haven't taken the time to do so.

+Some characters in title blocks (especially quotes) or styling can cause odd behavior in the note body.

+Please report any `yaml.parser.ParserError` errors.
+These are caused by unexpected characters in the note title or other metadata.

+Some attachments (like scanned documents) are not captured properly, since they are actually stored as multiple files in the account.

 Network timeouts are common...
 Using the Import Log will help resume from a failed session.